Luis Jara: Biography

 Son of Luis Jara Vergara and Alba Rosa Cantillana, his road to the TV began when he participated in the "Clan Infantil" section of Chilean varieté TV show the show Sábados Gigantes.

 Later, he participated as actor in the soap opera De cara al mañana from Televisión Nacional de Chile in 1982; after that would come his participation in the successful teleserie Los títeres from Canal 13 in 1984.
 In 1985, he won a festival in the stellar TV show Martes 13 with the song "Ámame".
 To this success, adds the song "Me hace falta", with which he gets the second place in the Viña del Mar International Song Festival in 1986.
 This some year he records his first album Ámame.

-Successively, followed by the Otra vez de cero (1988) and Inevitable (1990).
-Later, he would add to the repertoire for to make his first recital, Concierto de Antología.
-The album Un Golpe de Suerte (1992) shows a mature, trusted artist, competent for to perform a high quality and sizable show, with which he tours through the country.
+Followed by the Otra vez de cero (1988) and Inevitable (1990).
+Later, he would make his first recital, Concierto de Antología.
+He then proceeded to tour through the country with the album Un Golpe de Suerte (1992).

 In 1995, he starts as TV host in Chilevisión, with the show ¿Cuánto vale el show?.
 Since he was alreadt considered a "TV promise", Jara hosts two prime time TV shows in the network: De aquí no sale and Calor humano, working in Chilevisión until December 2002.

 Un Golpe de Suerte was followed by his album Emociones, that includes a heartfelt tribute to his father (deceased on October 25, 1992), next to the pianist Raúl Di Blasio.
 Two years later he released Para que no me olvides, and in 1998 Lo Nuestro Ayer y Hoy.